cado-security/product-help/docs/cado/deploy/aws/iam/aws-kms.md

     }
 }
 ```

-As the Sid suggests: all `Principals` (users/roles etc) in the account and region specified in `Condition` have permission to perform the given actions.
+This policy allows all `Principals` (users, roles, etc.) in the account and region specified in the `Condition` to perform the listed actions.

-### Custom Keys
+## Using Custom Keys

-When using custom keys the required actions to CadoResponseRole are:
+When using custom KMS keys, the following actions must be granted to `CadoResponseRole`:

 ```json
 "kms:Encrypt",
 "kms:Decrypt",